'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 GROSS: What did he say that struck you like that?

 PAGELS: Well, first of all, he said that what he preached was going to be - sound very strange to intellectuals and academics.
 And that's the world I grew up in because my father was in that world.
 And it really did.
 He, first of all, denounced America for driving its most brilliant sons - of course, then, he only thought of men doing this - into the sciences to build bigger nuclear weapons.
 And this is only decades after Hiroshima and Nagasaki.
-So I was stunned because I had been brought up to think, well, you know, science is the way to find, you know, understanding.
-And America is the gold standard of moral rightness.
 And to hear him talk about America, about nuclear weapons used against the Japanese, about slavery and segregation, I was totally hooked because I'd never heard anyone speak that way, and it sounded accurate.

 GROSS: And were there spiritual things that he said that spoke to you, as well?